notpeelz/esp32-acme-client/Readme.md

 This is unfinished software.
 Current status and plans :
 - (done) works as a part of my app against the staging server
-- (todo) polish up the API so it can be a library
+- (done) polish up the API so it can be a library
 - (todo) run against the production server
 - (todo) renew certificate (I have three months to get there)